-Jean Chatzky, the financial editor for NBC's "Today Show," appeared with Matt Lauer when he was still hosting the show to discuss the need for consumers to plan in advance for the high costs of long-term care.
+Several years ago, Jean Chatzky, the financial editor for NBC's "Today Show," appeared with Matt Lauer when he was still hosting the program to discuss the need for consumers to plan in advance for long-term care costs.

-The issue of long-term care has been a big media topic due to an aging America.
-Because of longevity, more and more people require extended health care due to illness, accidents, or the impact of aging.
+The issue of long-term care is both a cash flow issue and a family issue.
+It has been a big media topic due to an aging America.
+Because of longevity, more and more people require extended health care due to an illness, accident, or the impact of aging.

 Cost of Long-Term Care is Expensive

 Matt Lauer pointed out that medical costs, especially unexpected ones, can add up.
 He says most people want to have a healthy retirement, but there's a big wild card when it comes to aging and long-term care costs.
 Consumers need to prepare families and finances for the financial costs and burdens that come with getting older.

 "A 65-year-old couple will need an estimated $260,000 to pay for unreimbursed medical expenses through retirement — and that doesn't include Long-Term Care, according to Fidelity Investments.
 If you want to have a healthy retirement, there's a big wild card you need to be prepared for health care expenses."Matt Lauer

 The cost of long-term health care today is even higher.
 You can find the current and future cost of long-term care services where you live by using the LTC NEWS Cost of Care Calculator by clicking here.